kubevela/kubevela.github.io/docs/getting-started/architecture.md

 `Application` for designing application deployment plan.

-`X-Definitions` for managing the abstraction and capabilities of KubeVela with CUE.
+`Definitions` for managing the abstraction and capabilities of KubeVela with CUE.

 - e.g. `ComponentDefinition`, `TraitDefinition`, etc.